-2. 2021 CIT Community Mental Health Liaison (CMHL) of the Year
+2. 2023 CIT Community Behavioral Health Liaison (CBHL) of the Year (formerly known as CBHL)

-The Community Mental Health Liaison (CMHL) of the Year Award is for a Liaison who has demonstrated exceptional involvement, dedication, and/or support of the development of CIT and its sustainment.
+The Community Behavioral Health Liaison (CBHL) of the Year Award is for a Liaison who has demonstrated exceptional involvement, dedication, and/or support of the development of CIT and its sustainment.
 They have provided excellent service to Law Enforcement in coordinating services for persons with mental health concerns.

 2020 - Ted Solomon, Compass Health Network